 7 Best Lightweight Waterproof Hiking Boots in 2024

 It’s about time to switch from your clunky boots to these top-rated lightweight kicks.
-Utilizing innovative concepts and technological advances in boot-making, giant footwear brands like Lowa, Salomon, Merrell, Adidas, and Columbia released their highly regarded lightweight waterproof hiking boots.
+Utilizing innovative concepts and technological advances in boot-making, giant footwear brands like Lowa, Salomon, Merrell, Adidas, and Columbia keep surprising us with their lightweight collection (boots that weigh less than 17.6 oz or 500g).

 Picking the perfect pair for you can be time-consuming.
 We can help you with that!
-Since we personally wore the boots during our hikes, we already got a feel for each of them.
-And we properly tested them in our lab on our standardized tests.
-Therefore, our reviews are not baseless.
-With that, we give you our in-depth reviews and top rankings of lightweight waterproof hiking boots.
+Since we personally wore the boots during our hikes, we got a feel for each pair.
+We also properly tested them in the lab on our standardized tests.
+Here, we give you our lightweight waterproof hiking boot top picks and explain why we chose them as the best!

 How we test hiking boots

-- We go for day hikes or long-distance treks covering 30+ miles for each pair of boots.
-We test the footwear’s performance, comfort, traction, waterproofness, durability, and reliability in different kinds of terrain.
+• We go for day hikes or long-distance treks, covering 30+ miles in each pair.
+We test the footwear’s performance, comfort, traction, waterproofness, durability, and reliability in different setups.

 Best lightweight waterproof hiking boots overall